-The Company is also engaged in research in novel hydrometallurgical processes for recovering vanadium, iron, and titanium products from various feedstocks (principally titanomagnetite) and industrial waste streams.
+The Company is also researching novel hydrometallurgical processes for recovering vanadium, iron, and titanium products from various feedstocks (principally titanomagnetite) and industrial waste streams.

 The Company's registered office is Suite 2110 - 650 West Georgia Street, Vancouver, British Columbia, V6B 4N8.
-The Company is a publicly-traded junior resource company on the TSX Venture Exchange, where its trading symbol is "VRB".
-The Company's trading symbol on the Frankfurt Stock Exchange is "NWN.F" and "VRBFF" on the United States OTC Markets.
+The Company is a publicly-traded junior resource company on the TSX Venture Exchange, where its trading symbol is "VRB," The Company's trading symbol on the Frankfurt Stock Exchange is "NWN.F" and "VRBFF" on the United States OTC Markets.

-On March 11, 2022, Mr. Adriaan Bakker was removed as CEO of the Company and Mr. Paul McGuigan.
-P. Geo. was appointed the CEO.
+On March 11, 2022, the Board of Directors removed Mr. Adriaan Bakker as CEO of the Company, and Mr. Paul McGuigan, P. Geo., was appointed the CEO.

 Effective April 18, 2022, the Company consolidated its issued and outstanding common shares on a 10 to 1 basis.
-All references to common shares, warrants and stock options before this date in this report have been adjusted to reflect the change.
+All references to common shares, warrants and stock options before this date in this report were adjusted to reflect the change.